openmind-consortium/Omni-Python-Examples/README.md

 These examples use Python3, so make sure it is installed.
 Run `pip install grpcio` to install the gRPC tools and then build the protobuf files found in the submodule [`OmniProtos`](https://github.com/openmind-consortium/OmniProtos/tree/c8c2ad547a8bd7b890eb2ed20532e48beccb507e).

+After the protos are built, the protos directory needs to be added to the [PYTHONPATH environment variable](https://www.simplilearn.com/tutorials/python-tutorial/python-path#setting_the_python_environment_variable_pythonpath_on_windows).

 ## Running

 To run this demo, turn on the CTM and place it on the Summit RC+S for pairing.
 Next, start the OpenMind Server by building and running the Visual Studio solution.
 If your OpenMind Server is running on localhost, then you can run `python client.py` as is.
 Otherwise, you can change the default IP address by running `python client.py --ip <ip-address>`.
 Once the client code is connected to the device, time domain packets of data should start printing in the terminal.